buttonwoodcx/bcx-validation/doc/tutorial.md

 #### Override using expression

-Instead of testing the current value, you can override the value before it is being judged
+Instead of testing the current value, you can override the value before it is being judged.

     validation.validate("lorem", {validate: "isTrue", value: "$value.length >= 8"});
     // => ["must be true"]